Awards & grants

 The ADC is a professional association of leading art directors from the advertising industry.
 The ADC was founded in New York in 1920 with the aim of improving quality in advertising and providing guidance for young talent.
 More information on the pages of ADC.

-Kulturpreis Bayern 2020 (Bavarian Culture Prize 2020) goes to an FHWS graduate
+Kulturpreis Bayern 2020 (Bavarian Culture Award 2020) goes to an FHWS graduate

 The graduate Marcel Krenz, Brand and Media Management degree programme, was honoured with the Kulturpreis Bayern 2020 in the science category.
 In his master's thesis, he examined how brands are integrated into the sales strategy for products through virtual assistants, such as Alexa or Siri, in households for marketing purposes.
 Here, he listed six areas of application through which branded products can differentiate themselves from the competition through speakers.